 When can I take my baby outside?

 Instead, she recommends a quiet walk in your subdivision when the weather is nice.
-Family gatherings are OK after three months, but anyone that wants to handle the baby should always wash their hands first.
+Family gatherings are OK after three months, but anyone that wants to handle a premature baby should always wash his or her hands first.

 How fast should my baby grow?